Halliburton (HAL) Gains As Market Dips: What You Should Know

-Heading into today, shares of the provider of drilling services to oil and gas operators had gained 2.59% over the past month, outpacing the Oils-Energy sector's loss of 3.48% and the S&P 500's loss of 2.59% in that time.
+Prior to today's trading, shares of the provider of drilling services to oil and gas operators had gained 9.64% over the past month.
+This has outpaced the Oils-Energy sector's loss of 6.76% and the S&P 500's loss of 5.25% in that time.

-Halliburton will be looking to display strength as it nears its next earnings release, which is expected to be January 24, 2023.
-In that report, analysts expect Halliburton to post earnings of $0.66 per share.
-This would mark year-over-year growth of 83.33%.
-Our most recent consensus estimate is calling for quarterly revenue of $5.58 billion, up 30.37% from the year-ago period.
+Wall Street will be looking for positivity from Halliburton as it approaches its next earnings report date.
+This is expected to be January 24, 2023.
+On that day, Halliburton is projected to report earnings of $0.67 per share, which would represent year-over-year growth of 86.11%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.58 billion, up 30.37% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.10 per share and revenue of $20.29 billion, which would represent changes of +94.44% and +32.66%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for Halliburton.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.43% higher within the past month.
-Halliburton is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.44% higher.
+Halliburton currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, Halliburton currently has a Forward P/E ratio of 18.5.
-For comparison, its industry has an average Forward P/E of 23.53, which means Halliburton is trading at a discount to the group.
+In terms of valuation, Halliburton is currently trading at a Forward P/E ratio of 12.76.
+This represents a premium compared to its industry's average Forward P/E of 12.41.

 You can find more information on all of these metrics, and much more, on Zacks.com.